Princesseuh/princesseuh.dev/wiki/websitestatus.md

 ### Style

 - The website currently doesn't work on mobile and tablets
-- Vertical rythmn is mostly good but a few elements are still missing
+- Vertical rhythm is mostly good but a few elements are still missing

 ### Performance